 - Fly snapping or biting,

-Epileptic: This is one of the common chronic condition among dogs which may cause repeated seizures.
+Epileptic: This is one of the common chronic conditions among dogs that may cause repeated seizures.

 Neurological problems: These are some kinds of illnesses that impact a dog’s peripheral nervous system.